Back in the middle of last year, Psyonix announced that Rocket League was switching to Unreal Engine 5.

 We can confirm that Rocket League will be moving to Unreal Engine 5, according to a job posting from Psyonix.
 The job posting is a somewhat surprising leak after months of silence from Psyonix about whether Rocket League will be moving to the better engine.
 Rocket League and Psyonix were just bought by Epic Games at the time – many people had suspected that such an announcement would appear right after the game went free-to-play.

-The marketing department continues to expand its to support ongoing Rocket League initiatives as well as future Psyonix projects such as Rocket League: Sideswipe and Rocket League’s transition to UE5.
+The marketing department continues to expand its team to support ongoing Rocket League initiatives as well as future Psyonix projects such as Rocket League: Sideswipe and Rocket League’s transition to UE5.
 The position would create a dedicated resource for all copy and messaging development needs within the marketing department. – Excerpt from Psyonix’s job posting.

 The developers from San Diego have probably given themselves away a bit here, haven’t they?
 UE5 clearly stands for Unreal Engine 5, so we can safely say that Rocket League will be developed with Unreal Engine 5 in the future.
 Of course, we don’t know the timing of the switch, but we can imagine that it will take a while, since they are only now hiring for the project.